-Groblershoop is the closest locality to Grootdrink of which climatic data is available.
-Normally it receives about 108mm of rain per year, with most rainfall occurring mainly during autumn.
+Groblershoop normally receives about 108mm of rain per year, with most rainfall occurring mainly during autumn.
 The chart below (Figure 4, lower left) shows the average rainfall values for Groblershoop per month.
 It receives the lowest rainfall (0mm) in June and the highest (32mm) in March.
 The monthly distribution of average daily maximum temperatures (centre chart below) shows that the average midday temperatures for Groblershoop range from 19°C in June to 33°C in January.
 The region is the coldest during July when the mercury drops to 2°C on average during the night.
 Consult the chart below (lower right) for an indication of the monthly variation of average minimum daily temperatures.